Have you tried a kettlebell workout? Try doing these exercises to add variety and get more from your workout

-Kettlebells are all the rage at the moment.
-Fitness gurus everywhere are excited about the growing trend and there’s a good reason why these scary-looking cast-iron weights are showing up in gyms,’ says celebrity trainer Nick Mays of ikeepfit.com.
+The kettlebell craze is continuing to take over the fitness world because of its amazing benefits to overall body strength and conditioning.
+'There’s a good reason why these scary-looking cast-iron weights are showing up in gyms,’ says celebrity trainer Nick Mays of ikeepfit.com.
 ‘They’re user-friendly (you can use them in or out of the gym and only need one bell to get an all-over workout) and allow you to swing from one move to the next without stopping, creating a cardio and resistance workout all at once.’

 Start with the first move and do the exercises back-to-back with as little rest as possible.
 Rest for two minutes then repeat for a total of three circuits.
 Not only will your heart rate go through the roof, you’ll get an all-over burn in less than 30 minutes.